dentarg/auth0-blog/_posts/2017-05-04-the-state-of-biometric-identity-in-2017.markdown

 The future of biometrics is likely to try and move towards identifications that are easier and easier for users.
 Things like gait analysis don't take any real work on the part of the individual, like putting a finger or palm a scanner.
 They will rely on more powerful technological infrastructure becoming available in public areas, whether that's an easier way to read under-skin chips or better touchscreens for finger writing.

-It is, of course, possible that these technologies won't be significantly better than the developments made in our current biometric identification methods — but there's only one way to find out.
+It is, of course, possible that these technologies won't be significantly better than the developments made in our current biometric authentication methods — but there's only one way to find out.

 ### Gait Analysis
 An individual can be identified by a number of data points surrounding their gait, including speed and joint movements.
 Gait analysis is sometimes used for efficiency of motion in elite athletes, but people are still trying to figure out the best way to implement gait analysis for identification, and what the limits of its applications are.